ShivankK26/PUSH-Tokens-Telegram-Faucet/README.md

 ## Introduction

 Welcome to the PUSH Tokens Telegram Faucet repository!
-This Telegram bot allows users to obtain PUSH Tokens on the Sepolia testnets.
+This Telegram bot allows users to obtain PUSH Tokens on the Sepolia testnet.
 It is built using ethers.js, Node.js, and the Telegram Bot API.
 Whether you're a developer looking to experiment with PUSH Tokens or simply curious about the process, this bot will make it easy for you to get started.

 ## Features